 Nutritionally, low-fat milk packs just as much of the good stuff as whole milk, without the extra calories and fat.
 Both options contain equal amounts of vitamins and minerals per serving.
-While fats are necessary for your toddler’s diet, you’ll want to be sure he is consuming the right type of fat.
-Whole milk, for example, primarily contains saturated fat, which is the type of fat he shouldn’t get too much of.
+While fats are necessary for your toddler’s diet, you’ll want to be sure they are consuming the right type of fat.
+Whole milk, for example, primarily contains saturated fat, which is the type of fat they shouldn’t get too much of.

 When you transition over to low-fat milk, you’ll want to be sure Baby is getting plenty of healthy fats.
 The best fats for little ones are omega-3 fatty acids, found in foods like fish and nuts.
 Other healthy fats can be found in foods like olive oil and nut butters.
 These healthy fats are necessary for the brain and central nervous system, and Baby’s brain and nervous system are both developing rapidly.

 Milk offers many key vitamins and nutrients, including the big one: calcium.
 If Baby protests milk, be sure you’re offering other calcium-packed options, such as yogurt and cheese.
 Resist the urge to replace milk with sugary options like juice and soda.
-Sweetened beverages contain very little nutritional value, and should not be considered a substitute for what he needs in his diet.
+Sweetened beverages contain very little nutritional value, and should not be considered a substitute for what they need in their diet.